-4.01 The document has outlined the key areas of interventions considered priorities proposed for managing the risks of climate change and the continuation of the enhancement of the capacity of BMCs to meet their national climate resilience objectives.
+4.01 The document has outlined the key areas of interventions considered priorities proposed for managing the risks of climate change and to continue to enhance the capacity of BMCs to meet their national climate resilience objectives.
 It should be noted that while the Bank's CRS provides the focus for climate specific actions, it is supported and aligned with existing and related CDB policies and specifically with the Environmental Sustainability Policy and Environment and Social Review Procedures and the Disaster Management Strategy and Operational Guidelines.